MicrosoftDocs/SupportArticles-docs/SharePoint/OneDrive/sync/folders-incorrectly-show-status-syncing.md

   - MET150
 ms.date: 10/27/2022
 ---
 # The OneDrive sync status icon incorrectly shows "syncing" in File Explorer

 After you sync files or folders to OneDrive, the OneDrive icon in the taskbar notification area shows an "**Up to date**" status for files or folders that are fully synced.
 However, some or all of the files and folders in the OneDrive folder in File Explorer are still shown as "syncing."
 This article provides possible solutions that you can use to solve these issues.

-## Issue 1: Some files and folders show the "syncing" status
+## Some files and folders show the "syncing" status

 ### Cause